carpentries-incubator/twitter-with-twarc/setup.md

 - Callback URL/Redirect URL: https://127.0.01/
 - Website URL: https://ucsbcarpentry.github.io/

-- insert figure here kristi
+- someone insert figure here

 Save OAuth 2.0 Client ID and Client Secret

-> ## How is the user supposed to test that they have done this correctly?
+> ## You will know you have succeeded when you have
-> Success is when you have the following Keys and Tokens:
+> the following set of Keys and Tokens:
 > - Bearer Token
 > - API Key
 > - API Key Secret